theirc/airbel/src/_projects/trade-accelerator.md

     link_title:
     description_markdown:
   - date: 2016-07-01 00:00:00
-    title: Work begins
+    title: >-
+      IRC and McKinsey & Company initiate collaboration to identify trade-driven approaches to strengthening employment in Jordan.
+Over 150 stakeholders engaged, complemented by a review of existing research and data analysis.
     link:
-    link_title: >-
+    link_title:
-      IRC begins work with McKinsey & Company, collaborating on potential trade-driven approaches to strengthening employment in Jordan.Over 150 stakeholders were engaged, complemented by extensive reviews of existing research and data analysis
     description_markdown:
 ---